 The Cooperative is a new and innovative pharmacy benefit program that delivers cost savings to self-funded districts.
 Budgets are tight.
 Student achievement is our priority.
 This is a way to save money and put it back where it belongs, back to student achievement.
 This program is a win for your district and for advancing student success.
 With over 400,000 individuals enrolled, the School Rx program allows its members to take advantage of discounted pharmaceutical pricing.
+Have questions?
+Visit the Learn How to Save page to get further information on the Cooperative and a free cost savings analysis, and visit these helpful links:

 Pharmacy benefits are currently unregulated and big insurance and pharmacy drug companies are able to hide revenue in complicated contract language.
 Self-insured school districts spend millions of dollars on pharmacy benefits and that number is expected to grow drastically.
 The NSBA School RX Cooperative offers the best of Pharmacy Benefit Management (PBM) thru Express Scripts with a watch dog component that is focused on helping school districts keep dollars in their pockets.
 Our program provides significant and guaranteed improvement in all areas of drug cost management.
 This includes discounts, dispensing fees, rebates and increased generic utilization.
 The NSBA School Rx Cooperative offers schools the ability to take advantage of national purchasing power to drive the best possible pricing and contract terms.